 Q. What session or day is the best to attend?

 Every fan finds a different day or session to his or her liking.
 There are more matches earlier in the week and during matinee sessions.
-As the week progresses, the excitement builds as the field narrows and the remaining players fight to become the next National Bank Open (ATP) Montrealpresented by National Bank Champion.
+As the week progresses, the excitement builds as the field narrows and the remaining players fight to become the next National Bank (ATP) Montrealpresented by National Bank Champion.

 Q. Can I buy a ticket to watch a particular player?

 The Rogers Cup presented by National Bank is an elimination tennis tournament, and as such the schedule of play is determined each evening for the following day.
 Therefore, it is not possible to purchase tickets in advance and guarantee a specific player will play in that session.